 rather to enhance and extend the concepts taught within this practice.

-Many of these patterns may be used as independent practice and are
+These patterns may be used as independent practice and are applicable to

-We have created four different volumes that teach children how to draw in
+We have created TEN different volumes that teach children how to

-Volume one features twelve easy to draw seasonal favorites: snowman,
+features twelve easy to draw seasonal favorites: snowman, love-bug,

 jack-o-lantern, turkey, and elf.

-Volume two features twelve easy to draw pets: kitten, cat, rabbit, bird,
+features twelve easy to draw pets: kitten, cat, rabbit, bird, hamster,

-Volume three features basic to more advanced human figures: young boys, young girls,
+features basic to more advanced human figures: young boys, young girls,

 woman, man, older woman, older man, infant, pirate, cowboy, clown,

-princess, pilgrims, native Americans, and helpful tips including features twelve easy to draw sea creatures: crab, dolphin, jelly fish,
+princess, pilgrims, native Americans, and helpful tips including features,

+This volume features twelve easy to draw sea creatures: crab, dolphin,

 seahorse, sea star, sea turtle, shark, tropical fish, and whale.